ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 		Narration: "Goodness, back at that wardrobe you only dimly remember."

+`B` does not need to be a literal beat name: it can also be the name of a variable, as in `the redirected beat` in the following example:

+	The redirected beat is a dialogue beat that varies.
+The redirected beat is the Queensryche beat.

+	Section 1 - Specific chat (dialogue)

+	(This is the starting beat.)

+	Example Friend: "Shall we listen to some music?"

+	-> perform the redirected beat

+	(This is the Queensryche beat.)

+	Example Friend: "I so like Queensryche, even without the diacritic."

 ### Flow to a stop

 `-> stop` causes the current beat to finish right here, and is convenient